 Fresh dill, for example, is a MUST!
 Not only is a 1/2 cup fresh dill the correct amount, but the mushroom soup recipe also isn't complete without it.

 SMOKED PAPRIKA VS. REGULAR PAPRIKA IS A GAME-CHANGER

 Furthermore, smoked paprika is another MUST!
-The difference is simple, yet it makes all the difference in the flavor in the Hungarian mushroom soup.
+The difference is simple, yet it makes all the difference in the Hungarian mushroom soup flavor.

 The first time I tried this mushroom soup recipe, I didn't have smoked paprika.